Deposit Insurance and Credit Guarantee Corporation: Reforms

 The Financial Sector Legislative Reforms Commission (FSLRC) was set up by the Government of India, Ministry of Finance, on 24 March 2011, to review and rewrite the legal-institutional architecture of the Indian financial sector.
 In its report the FSLRC recommended a regulatory structure consisting of seven agencies including a deposit insurance-cum regulatory agency (which was named as Resolution Corporation).
 The present DICGC will be subsumed into the Resolution Corporation (RC) which will work across the financial system.

-Drawing on the best international practice, the FSLRC proposal involved a unified resolution corporation that will deal with an array of financial firms such as banks and insurance companies; it will not just be a bank deposit insurance corporation.
-It will concern itself with all financial firms which make highly intense promises to consumers, such as banks, insurance companies, defined benefit pension funds, and payment systems.
+The FSLRC proposal involved a unified resolution corporation aims to deal with financial firms such as banks and insurance companies and is concerned with financial firms which make highly intense promises to consumers, such as banks, insurance companies, defined benefit pension funds, and payment systems.

 It will also take responsibility for the graceful resolution of systemically important financial firms, even if they have no direct links to consumers.

 The Government of India introduced the Financial Resolution and Deposit Insurance bill, 2017 (FRDI bill) in Lok Sabha in the Monsoon session of 2017 to bring forth these reforms.
 There have been many concerns with regards to the new bill such as: